Hillhead Baptist Church

 Hillhead Baptist Church is a Baptist church in the west end of Glasgow, Scotland.
 It is affiliated with the Baptist Union of Scotland.
-It has operated for over 125 years, one of 164 active Baptist churches in Scotland in the early twenty-first century.
+It operated for over 130 years after 1883, one of 164 active Baptist churches in Scotland in the early twenty-first century.

 External features of the church building include prominent Greek columns, casement windows, and a triple-doorway front access, with doors, by tradition, painted sky blue.
 Internal features include a columned gallery and two levels of seating.
-It was designed by Thomas Lennox Watson (1850–1920), of Glasgow, the sixth of a dozen churches built to Lennox Watson design during the era.
+It was designed by Thomas Lennox Watson (1850–1920), Glasgow architect, the sixth of a dozen churches built to the Lennox Watson style during the era.